I get this question a lot:

 Recommended Glucose Level Monitors

-If you want an absolute answer to “Does Collagen Break a Fast?”, strap on a glucose level monitor, sip away, and find out.
+As we mentioned above, if you want a definitive answer on whether collagen breaks your fast, strap on a glucose level monitor, sip away, and find out.

-Here are two devices you can use to monitor your blood sugar to confirm if collagen in your coffee pulls you out of a fasted state.
-Both push data to your smartphone for easy readings:
+Here are some devices you can use to monitor your blood sugar to confirm if collagen in your coffee pulls you out of a fasted state.
+Most, if not all, push data to your smartphone for easy readings and tracking: